 To evaluate the mass transfer in adsorption kinetics, the kinetics data are further fitted to the IPD model, as this model can also be applied to elaborate the stepwise mechanism of phosphate removal in the examined system.
 As seen in Fig. 10, the system has two linear segments, with the summarized IPD parameter values provided in Table 6.
-The first segment represents the fast surface adsorption of phosphate that happened in the outermost site of RSBEm, substantiated and supported by high diffusion rate $(k{IPD,1})$ values.
+The first segment represents the fast surface adsorption of phosphate that happened in the outermost site of RSBE_m substantiated and supported by high diffusion rate (k{IPD,2}) values.
 The enormous initial unoccupied spaces of adsorbent and massive dissolved solute concentration on the adsorbent surface contribute to the increased mass transfer rate of phosphate from the bulk solution to the adsorbent surface.
-Following the first one, the second segment of intraparticle diffusion of phosphate towards smaller pores sees a lower constant rate value $(k{IPD,2})$ compared with $k{IPD,1}$ .
-This happens because as the adsorption persists, bare binding sites in the adsorbent are gradually occupied with the molecular substance of the solute, establishing an interface between the solute and the solution.
+Following the first one, the second segment of intraparticle diffusion of phosphate towards smaller pores sees a lower constant rate value (k{IPD,2}) compared with k{PD,1}.
+This happens because as the adsorption presists, bare binding sites in the adsorbent are gradually occupied with the solute and the solution.
 Subsequently, slower adsorption of the remaining solute may occur [34].
-Another reason is the enlarged boundary layer in the second segment, as implied by the higher $C_2$ value (boundary layer in the second segment) compared with $C_1$ (boundary layer in the first segment).
-This heightened boundary layer increases the energy barrier close to the interface and, as a result, decelerates the diffusion process of phosphate to $RSBE_m$ [41].
+Another reason is the enlarged boundary layer in the second segment).
+This hightened boundary layer increases the energy barrier close to the interface and, as a result, decelerates the diffusion process of phosphate to RSBE_m [41].